 What if I told you there was a healthy chocolate mousse recipe?
 No “what if?”
-There is, and I’m sharing it right here, for free!
+There is, and I’m sharing it right here!

-In my lifestyle program (get my free meal guide!), I share with my community the idea of having a healthy “balance” of 80/20 when it comes to nutrition: 80% eating healthy and 20% allowing treats a few times a week to satisfy a craving for sweets or pizza (or burgers and fries, etc.).
+In my lifestyle program, I share with my community the idea of having a healthy “balance” of 80/20 when it comes to nutrition: 80% eating healthy and 20% allowing treats a few times a week to satisfy a craving for sweets or pizza (or burgers and fries, etc.).

 That’s great and all but I, like you, have a hankering for something sweet more times than a couple times a week.
 Yet I want to keep on track with my health goals.
 This little gem of a recipe can take care of the times my balance is off.
 Ladies, I’ve got you covered for when those hormones aren’t behaving.